awsdocs/amazon-redshift-developer-guide/doc_source/c_intro_system_views.md

 These views provide quicker and easier access to commonly queried data found in those tables\.

+System views with the prefix SVCS provide details about queries on both the main and Concurrency Scaling clusters\.
+The views are similar to the views with the prefix SVL except that the SVL views provide information only for queries run on the main cluster\.

 **Note**
 The SVL\_QUERY\_SUMMARY view only contains information about queries executed by Amazon Redshift, not other utility and DDL commands\.
 For a complete listing and information on all statements executed by Amazon Redshift, including DDL and utility commands, you can query the SVL\_STATEMENTTEXT view